amgarton47/CS62data-structures/LinkedLists/project/README.md

 * `Doubly Linked List` - a data structure that consists of a set of sequentially linked records (called nodes).
 Each node contains (at least) three fields: a forward link, a backwards link, and one or more fields of data information.

+   The principle benefits of maintaining both forwards and backwards pointers
+   are:
-   The benefit of maintaining both forwards and backwards pointers is that it becomes possible to insert and delete nodes without having to traverse the entire list to find the affected elements.
+   * it becomes possible to insert and delete nodes anywhere in the list without having to traverse the entire list to find the affected elements.
+   * the list can be traversed in either direction (e.g. LIFO or FIFO).

 ## Description